Perfectly Secure Message Transmission against Rational Adversaries: Protocols against Multiple Adversaries

 \subsection{Protocol for Majority Corruptions}

 We present a protocol against adversaries who may corrupt a majority of the channels.
 We assume that adversaries are \emph{strictly} timid in this setting.
 The protocol is a minor modification of the protocol for minority corruption.
-In Protocol~\ref{pro:ciss}, the lists $L_i$'s of the corrupted channels are generated for each channel, and the final list $L$ is determined by the majority voting.
+In Protocol~\ref{pro:ciss}, the lists $L_i$ of the corrupted channels are generated for each channel, and the final list $L$ is determined by the majority voting.
 Thus, if an adversary corrupts a majority of the channels, the result of the majority voting can be easily forged, and hence the protocol does not work for majority corruption.

-To cope with majority corruptions, we modify the protocol such that (1) the threshold of the secret sharing is changed from $\lfloor (n-1)/2 \rfloor$ to $n-1$, (2) the list $L_i$ contains both $i$ and $j$ if the masked tag $h_j(s_i) \oplus r_{i,j}$ does not match $T_{i,j}$, and (3) the final list $L$ of the corrupted channels is composed of the union of all the set $L_i$, namely, $L = L_1 \cup \dots \cup L_n$.
+To cope with majority corruptions, we modify the protocol such that (1) the threshold of the secret sharing is changed from $\lfloor (n-1)/2 \rfloor$ to $n-1$, (2) the list $L_i$ contains both $i$ and $j$ if the masked tag $h_j(s_i) \oplus r_{i,j}$ does not match $T_{i,j}$, and (3) the final list $L$ of the corrupted channels is composed of the union of all the sets $L_i$, namely, $L = L_1 \cup \dots \cup L_n$.
 The threshold of $n-1$ can be achieved by Shamir's scheme.
-Intuitively, this protocol works for strictly timid adversaries because if some adversary tampers with messages over the $i$-th channel, the tampering will be detected with high probability, and in that case, $i$ must be included in the final list $L$.
-Since strictly timid adversaries try tampering on his channels not to be detected, they will keep silent.
+Intuitively, this protocol works for strictly timid adversaries because if some adversary tampers with messages over the $i$th channel, the tampering will be detected with high probability, and in that case, $i$ must be included in the final list $L$.
+Since strictly timid adversaries prefer his tampering not to be detected, they will keep silent.
+We give a formal description of the protocol in Figure~\ref{fig:ss-timid}.